 What is a uterus?

 Your uterus is a pear-shaped organ in the reproductive system of people assigned female at birth (AFAB).
 It’s where a fertilized egg implants during pregnancy and where your baby develops until birth.
 It’s also responsible for your menstrual cycle.
-It’s commonly referred to as your womb.

 What does a uterus do?